 There is not one MS treatment that works well for everyone, since people may have different symptoms.
 Many types of special diets have been suggested to help manage MS. However, none of these diets have proven to be helpful.

-If you have MS, following Canada's Food Guide will provide you with all the nutrients you need.
-Do not go on a special diet without talking to a Registered Dietitian.
-If you do want to make changes to the foods you eat, a Registered Dietitian can help you come up with a plan that meets your needs.
+If you have MS, following Canada's Food Guide will provide you with all the nutrients you need and help you feel more energetic.
+Do not go on a special diet without talking to a dietitian.
+If you do want to make changes to the foods you eat, a dietitian can help you come up with a plan that meets your needs

 What nutrition changes are recommended if you have MS?